wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 # Use time-based Oozie coordinator with Hadoop in HDInsight to define workflows and coordinate jobs

 In this article, you'll learn how to define workflows and coordinators, and how to trigger the coordinator jobs, based on time.
 It is helpful to go through [Use Oozie with HDInsight][hdinsight-use-oozie] before you read this article.
+To learn Azure Data Factory

 ##<a id="whatisoozie"></a>What is Oozie